 2. Aqualand – Maspalomas

-Daredevils can enjoy Mamut where groups of friends can slide down on a raft and experience several hair raising drops.
-Little ones will have a great time at Children’s Paradise which is a mini water park.
+With waterslides of all sizes, Aqualand is an amazing waterpark for all ages — tots, teens, adults, you name it.
+Whether you’re holidaying here in the summer or jetting over for some winter sun, this one stays open all year-round.
+Daredevils can enjoy rides like Mamut where groups of friends can slide down on a raft together.
+Whilst little ones will have a great time at their very own mini park — Children’s Paradise.
 Discovery Beach is the place to be for those who love a wave pool.
 Or for those just wanting to chill out you can relax in a rubber ring cruising round Pirate’s River.

 Top Tip – Most kids love waterparks but if there is someone in your party that is not too keen then they may enjoy the mini golf or pool tables that are available here.